Hiring

 Does your hiring practice ever feel like a Tough Mudder where – instead of crossing the finish line with your awesome new hire – you find out that they’ve dropped out of the race completely, sending you back to the starting line to begin from scratch?

 Sound like a bad dream?
-For a lot of companies, this is their idea of a hiring nightmare.
+For a lot of companies, this hiring nightmare has become their reality.

 Don’t get caught sweating it out in a frustrating hiring cycle where you end up empty-handed.
-Instead, use these three tips to boost your recruitment practice and cross the finish line with an all-star hire.
+Evaluating your recruitment process in light of the three ideas shared below can help you cross the finish line with an all-star hire.

 Hiring conversations work in a similar way.
 Spend time considering your candidate’s perspective.
-What can you/your company bring to the table?
+What benefits does your company bring to the table?
 Get creative and consider things like:

 It also opens the door for more exploratory conversations where concerns, feedback and details about competing opportunities can be shared.
 This information can help you mitigate potential losses.

-By highlighting opportunities and adding a few carefully phrased questions during interviews, you may uncover a diamond n the rough leader looking for a breakout role as your team’s next A-Player.
+By highlighting opportunities and adding a few carefully phrased questions during interviews, you may uncover a diamond-in-the-rough leader looking for a breakout role as your team’s next A-player.

 This hiring manager knows exactly what they want.
 A comprehensive list of competencies, a detailed outline of required experiences, and a firm salary band are specifically designed to help them identify the ideal candidate.

-The risk?
+The risk in this approach?
 While they’re diligently looking for a unicorn, qualified candidates may not apply because the job description looks daunting.
 Excellent candidates who don’t check every box but whose transferable skill sets and/or experiences mean they could knock it out of the park won’t show up.

 And the few candidates who do apply may drop out of the race if there’s salary inflexibility.
 Rigidity limits your hiring reach and squeezes out talent opportunities.